autoplot/documentation/javadoc/org/das2/qstream/filter/QDataSetsFilter.md

-# org.das2.qstream.filter.QDataSetsFilterUse this to promote the abstraction of the stream to QDataSets.
-This was
+# org.das2.qstream.filter.QDataSetsFilter

- introduced when it became clear that to introduce an FFT filter would be quite difficult with the StreamHandler interface.
+Use this to promote the abstraction of the stream to QDataSets.
+This was introduced when it became clear that to introduce an FFT filter would be quite difficult with the StreamHandler interface.
 For example, take a simple rank 2 spectrogram.
 The DEPEND_1 tags can be encoded inline, or as a single packet.
 It would be burdensome to have to handle both cases.

-QDataSetsFilter( )
+# QDataSetsFilter( )

 ***